-If the document does not have an id-this will most likely indicate that the document has never been saved-a TypeError will be raised.
+If the document does not have an \id-this will most likely indicate that the document has never been saved-a TypeError will be raised.

-Unlike save (), modified will not be updated.
+Unlike save(), modified will not be updated.

-If the model has the required_fields options set, a TypeError will be raised if attempting to remove one of the required fields.
+If the model has the required\fields options set, a TypeError will be raised if attempting to remove one of the required fields.

-- fields (str; list, or tuple.)
-The names of the fields to remove. - safe (bool.) (optional) Whether to perform the update in safe mode.
+- fields (str, list, or tuple.)
+The names of the fields to remove. - safe (bool.) (optional) DEPRECATED Use w instead. - w (int.) (optional) The number of servers that must receive the update for it to be successful.

 '''

-rename (field_from=None, field_to=None, safe=False, fields)
+Model.rename (field from=None, field to=None, fields)

 '''

-Performs an atomic rename.
+Perform an atomic rename.